Bases/ Stations

 RCAF Station Jarvis, Ontario

-August 1940.
-Location of No. 1 Bombing & Gunnery School.
+Location of No. 1 Bombing and Gunnery Scgool

 RCAF Station Jericho Beach, British Columbia